andr3wli/nurc-r-website/content/post/courses/index.md

 categories:

 ---
-Here are some courses at UBc that uses R.
+Here are some courses at UBC that uses R.